celescript/next-tailwind-starter/README.md

 ## Atomic Design

 The folder structure is organized according to the [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) methodology.
-The components are organized in the following folders:
+For this repository, the components are organized in the following folders:

 - **atoms**: the smallest components, such as buttons, inputs, etc.
 - **molecules**: components that are composed of atoms.
 - **organisms**: components that are composed of atoms, molecules and other organisms.
-- **templates**: components that are composed of atoms, molecules, organisms and other templates.
-- **pages**: components that are composed of atoms, molecules, organisms, templates and other pages.

-I created some components so you can see how they work.
+There are some components so you can see how they work.
 Feel free to delete them and create your own.

-_Remember to delete everything inside the page.tsx file before starting your project.
-I also added some @layers inside of globals.css so you can check how they work and implement them in your project._
+I also added some `@layers` inside of `globals.css` so you can check how they work and implement them in your project.

+There is a `types.d.ts` file, this file is used to declare types and import them in the project.
+I added some types to help you get started.

 ## Getting Started